LukeFrankio/CiviWave-FEM/docs/dependencies.md

 ## Libraries and expectations

 - Slang: prefer using a prebuilt `slangc` binary (install it or set SLANGC env var).
 Building Slang from source is possible but not performed by default due to platform-specific dependencies and submodule complexity.
+When `slangc` is absent, the build emits stub SPIR-V so the rest of the pipeline still builds (GPU execution will be disabled until real shaders are compiled).
 - VMA: header-only; include at the pinned version.
 - `yaml-cpp`: static library; tests off; exceptions per project policy.
+- GoogleTest: fetched via FetchContent at v1.15.0 for the unit/regression suite.

 ## Upgrade workflow